Varkiza: History

 The Treaty of Varkiza was signed in 1945 in an attempt to end the Greek Civil War.
 It was signed at the Kanelopoulos Mansion, which is located at Vari.

 Other

-Varkiza has one school (dimotiko), banks, a church, restaurants, bars, taverns, a post office and couple of squares (plateies).
+Varkiza has one school (dimotiko), banks, a church, restaurants, bars, taverns, a post office and a couple of squares (plateies).

 Since 2001 Varkiza has been hugely modernised.
 Varkiza just after the World War II was a small village for fishermen but today has developed to a small town for the rich with one of the best beaches in Attiki.
 In the summer the population triples as Varkiza resort is right next to the top summer clubs which are located on the "Glyfada strip".